JiruWang19971997/Weak-to-Strong-alignment/README.md

-## Main the pre-trained model's ability： Feature Alignment
+## Maintain the pre-trained model's ability： Feature Alignment
 ### Experiments: Are all hidden layers changed during the preference alignment task?
 I conducted experiments on pre-trained llama3.2 and well-fine-tuned llama3.2 on Reward Model tasks, by plotting their TSNE on lower dimensions.
 <div style="display: flex; justify-content: space-between;">